 The next online courses are:

-• more online training groups for Term 4 2025, January school holidays and early Term 1 2026 will be available shortly.
-Check back frequently for updates.
+- more online training groups for early March 2026 will be available shortly.

 Contact Danya Webb or Emily Zytaruk on training@primaryethics.com.au for more details, to change an enrolment, or to be added to a waitlist if your preferred course is currently full.
-Make sure you’ve applied, held your interview, logged in and ‘clicked to launch’ your 2025 New ethics teacher training and completed the 4-5 prerequisite e-learning modules first.
+Make sure you’ve applied, held your interview, logged in, ‘clicked to launch’ your 2026 New ethics teacher training and completed the 4-5 prerequisite e-learning modules first.

 Stage 4 (high school) training